babab/pycommand/doc/index.rst

 .. code-block:: console

-   $ python -m pycommand -g
+   $ python -m pycommand init

 This will ask you for an executable name, class name and template type and it will save it to an executable python script, ready to be used as